andrewjw/site/_posts/2011-10-04-beating-google-with-couchdb-celery-and-whoosh-part-3.md

 Finally, once we've checked we're allowed to access a page and haven't accessed another page on the same domain recently we use the standard Python tools to download the content of the page and store it in our database.n Now we can retrieve a page we need to add it to the task processing system.
-To do this we'll create a <a href="http://celeryproject.org/">Celery</a> task to retrieve the page.
-The task just needs to call the
-<tt>get_by_url</tt> static method we created earlier and then, if the page is downloaded trigger a second task
-to parse out all of the links.
+To do this we'll create a [Celery](http://celeryproject.org/) task to retrieve the page.
+The task just needs to call the `get_by_url` static method we created earlier and then, if the page is downloaded trigger a second task to parse out all of the links.

 {% highlight python %}